Tristanggr/Global-Activity-Score/README.md

   - clone the form doc

 ## Code description
-'main' is the entry point
+- `main` is the entry point
-'ScoresCalculation' takes care of calculating score from GoogleForm questions.
+- `ScoresCalculation` takes care of calculating score from GoogleForm questions.

 ### ScoreCalculation
-'ScoresCalculation' use the excel document that you can export with GoogleForm to extract :
+`ScoresCalculation` use the excel document that you can export with GoogleForm to extract :
 - Baecke score from 17 to 78
 - Ricci&Gagnon score from 6 to 45
 - an estimation of MET number for principal activity sessions